The Soldier's Details

 - Thailand-Singapore by aircraft; Singapore-Frematle, HMT Moreton Bay

 Percy was one of many 2/4th men desperate to see his family when the ‘Aquitania’ sailed to Fremantle from Sydney.
 The Battalion had been away training in SA and NT and were advised all leave was cancelled!
-Percy was one many men who jumped ship, and one of about 90 men who were unable to reboard ‘Aquitania’ the next morning of 16th January 1942 before it sailed for Singapore.
+He jumped ship, and one of about 90 men who were unable to reboard ‘Aquitania’ the next morning of 16th January 1942 before it sailed for Singapore.

 This group of men sailed a week or so later heading Java where it was planned these well-trained machine gunners would be transhipped to Singapore.
 Before they arrived at Java, it became obvious Singapore would fall to the Japanese and the men remained at Java as reinforcements, and to fight the expected Japanese invasion.